cran-task-views/Optimization/Optimization.md

     and 'Cbc' is a powerful mixed integer linear programming solver based on 'Clp', i.e. applies 'Clp' if no integer variables are set.
     'Cbc' can be installed from `r github("dirkschumacher/rcbc")`. \[LP, MILP\]
+-   Package `r pkg("highs")` is an R interface to the [`HiGHS`](https://highs.dev/) solver.
+HiGHS is currently among the best open source mixed integer linear programming solver.
+Furthermore, it can be used to solve quadratic optimization problems (without mixed integer constraints). \[MILP, QP\]

 #### Interfaces to Commercial Optimizers